Dual-domain Modulation Network for Lightweight Image Super-Resolution: Experiments

 \emph{\textbf{Case1:}} The benefits of focusing on both spatial and frequency domain information.
 As depicted in Fig~\ref{fig:abalation_DMNet} (a), when supervised by both spatial and frequency losses, concentrating on both spatial and frequency domain feature reconstruction leads to faster convergence and superior performance compared to focusing solely on the spatial or frequency domain without incurring too much computational consumption.

 \emph{\textbf{Case2:}} The optimal ratio of modules that concentrate on the spatial domain to those that focus on the frequency domain.
 In our DMNet, employing SMA for the spatial domain and WMA for the frequency domain, we aim to determine the optimal ratio between the two modules.
 Fig~\ref{fig:abalation_DMNet} (b) demonstrates that the one-to-one ratio currently employed in our method is optimal.
+It is worth noting that the stacking order of spatial and frequency blocks has limited impact on overall performance.
+However, parallel architectures demand carefully designed frequency–spatial fusion mechanisms.
+For effectiveness and design simplicity, we adopt a sequential structure where spatial processing precedes frequency modeling.

 \emph{\textbf{Case3:}} Ablation study on the hyperparameter \hbox{$\lambda $} of the frequency loss.
 Fig~\ref{fig:abalation_DMNet} (c) shows that incorporating frequency loss supervision enhances the model's performance, with the optimal performance achieved at \hbox{$\lambda = 0.1$}.
 Deviating too much or too little from this value can negatively impact performance, thus justifying our choice of \hbox{$\lambda = 0.1$} for our DMNet.